enigmosity/learn-aws/developer-associate/virtual-private-cloud.md

 - all traffic hits these before an instance

 *Security groups*
-- firewall that controls traffic to and from an ENI (elastic network interface) / EC2 instance
+- firewall that controls traffic to and from an ENI (Elastic Network Interface) / EC2 instance
 - only ALLOW rykes
 - rules include IP addresses and other security groups